|Population: 1,687 (2021 Census)

 Kuskanax Creek Footbridge

 A covered bridge with seating and glass viewing panels spans the Kuskanax.
-On a hot day, it's a great place to spend some time.
-Easy to get to - a short walk from the Nakusp Hot Springs.
+On a hot day, it’s a great place to spend some time.
+Easy to get to, accessible to wheelchairs and a short walk from the Nakusp Hot Springs.

 Mountain Biking & Hiking

-The Visitor Centre offers a free Biking & Hiking Trail Map brochure which provides descriptions and general locations of a number of the area's wonderful trails and camping options within the network.
+The Visitor Centre offers a free Biking & Hiking Trail Map brochure which provides descriptions and general locations of a number of the area’s wonderful trails and camping options within the network.
 Trails range from gentle to adrenaline-inducing.
 Alongside Arrow Lakes and Highway 23, the Mt.
-Abriel Trails offers adaptive biking, double track, family-friendly accessible routes.
+Abriel Trails offers adaptive biking, single track, family-friendly accessible routes.

 Over 5,000 artifacts, display of Sinixt stone tools and a replica of the sturgeon-nose canoe.